GerardoSantana97/GerardoSantana/README.md

-- 👋 Hi, I’m @GerardoSantana97
+- 👋 Hi, I’m @GerardoSantana
 - 👀 I’m interested in videogames, software engineer, TV series, comics, anime, manga, and diferente kinds of nerdy stuff.
 - 🌱 I’m currently learning a little bit of this and a little bit of that, nothing concrete.
 - 💞️ I’m looking to collaborate on everything that make me learn something about programing.